Creamy, Cheesy Dauphinois Potatoes

 • Heat the milk, cream, and butter sauce on a very low, simmering temperature so it doesn’t burn or curdle.

 • Keep a close eye on the potatoes after they bake for 60 minutes.
-When they get to brown, immediately cover the baking dish with aluminum foil.
+When they get brown, immediately cover the baking dish with aluminum foil.

 These potatoes make a superb side dish for any roasted meat, whether roast beef, pork tenderloin, baked ham, alongside a delicious steak, or paired with many other entrees.
 When the oven is hot, you can use it for both the potatoes and your main dish!